 How many tin cans do you empty each month?
 And how many do you throw away?
 If you haven’t been upcycling them, you’re missing out!
 The cans from canned foods are the perfect size as a basis for so many lovely DIY simple tin can crafts and projects.
 They are easy to find.
 Free!
 And can be easily transformed into something useful and gorgeous.

-Here are 19 beautiful, useful and just plain fun tin can crafts to inspire you to put them to use.
+Here are 19 beautiful, useful, and just plain fun tin can crafts to inspire you to put them to use.

-Best Tin Can Crafts
+Awesome Tin Can Crafts

 1. Bang those drums using these salvaged tin can crafts